-Fig. 1 Schematic of (a) the individual plant experiment (IE) and (b) the meadow experiment (ME), 127 128 not to scale.
-The wave paddle and current inlet are at the left, and the wave-absorbing beach at the right.
-In subplot (a), the model plant was attached to a submersible force sensor housed in a 13-cm 129 high acrylic ramp.
-A wave gage recorded the free surface displacement at the same longitudinal 130 position as the plant, but 9 cm to the side.
-A Nortek Vectrino+ measured velocity 10-cm upstream 131 of the plant position, but with the plant removed.
-In subplot (b), the model meadow was 3.8 m 132 long and located at mid-length along the flume.
-Two wave gages measured the wave height at a 133 134 stationary reference position (wave gage 1) and at multiple positions along the meadow (wave gage 2).
-Velocity in front (P1) and inside the meadow (P2) was measured by Vectrino+.
-135 live and model plants with the corresponding plant properties (see also Figure 2 and Table 1 in 141 Zhang and Nepf, 2021).
-The live plant consisted of 5 leaves, the dimensions shown in Fig. 2a are 142 the mean \pm SD of these leaves.
-The plant was attached to a stainless steel post with 2 mm diameter.
-143 The length of the post above the ramp was $l_p = 3, 4.5, 2$, and 2 cm for the live, leaf, stem, and 144 model plant, respectively.
-The lower part of the post was attached to a submersible force sensor 145 (Futek LSB210 100g), which was mounted beneath an acrylic ramp (1-m top length, 2-m bottom 146 length, 13-cm height, and spanning the flume width, see Fig. 1a) to avoid interaction between fluid 147 148 motion and the sensor.
+The individual plant experiments (IE) tested a live Spartina alterniflora, a single flat plastic leaf, a single cylindrical stem, and a full model marsh plant consisting of 10 leaves attached to a central stem.
+These tests are labeled as live, leaf, stem, and model, respectively.
+Figure 2 shows the live and model plants with the corresponding plant properties (see also Fig. 2 and Table 1 in Zhang and Nepf, 2021).
+The live plant consisted of five leaves, and the dimensions shown in Fig. 2a are the mean $\pm$ SD of these leaves.
+The plant was attached to a stainless-steel post with 2 mm diameter.
+The length of the post above the ramp was $l_p = 3, 4.5, 2$ , and 2 cm for the live, leaf, stem, and model plant, respectively.
+The lower part of the post was attached to a submersible force sensor (Futek LSB210 100g), which was mounted beneath an acrylic ramp (1 m top length, 2 m bottom length, 13 cm height, and spanning the flume width, see Fig. 1a) to avoid interaction between fluid motion and the sensor.
 IE measured the hydrodynamic force exerted on the plant, the motion of the plant, and the associated hydrodynamic conditions (velocity profile and wave height).
-The 149 wave gauge was mounted at the same longitudinal position as the plant, but 9 cm to the lateral side.
-150 Note that for each plant and each water depth, the zero position of the wave gauge and force sensor 151 152 was determined for still water, i.e., before the wave generator and current pump were turned on.
+The wave gauge was mounted at the same longitudinal position as the plant, but 9 cm to the lateral side.
+Note that for each plant and each water depth, the zero position of the wave gauge and force sensor was determined for still water, i.e., before the wave generator and current pump were turned on.